-MHA will search the Debts Owed to PHAs and Termination module as part of the eligibility determination for new households and as part of the screening process for any household members added after the household is admitted to the program.
+MHA will search the Debts Owed to PHAs and Terminations module as part of the eligibility determination for new households and as part of the screening process for any household members added after the household is admitted to the program.
 If any information on debts or terminations is returned by the search, MHA will determine if this information warrants a denial in accordance with the policies in Part III of this chapter.
-MHA will run the Income and IVT Reports 120 days after admission.